bylexus/pcms/doc/site/index.md

 * You have a natural aversion of UIs.
 * You know **HTML**, **CSS** and know how to use them
 * You have heard of **Markdown**
+* You don't say "Bless you!" if you hear someone saying "JSON" or "YAML"!
 * If you want to dive deeper: You know [The GO Programming Language](https://go.dev/): pcms is written in GO, and it *may* be that you need to tweak a few things.
+At least you may want to compile it for yourself.

 If you can answer "Yes, piece of cake!" to those question, then **pcms** is for you.